When will my order be ready?

 One of the draw backs of raising animals on pasture and in a grass-based production system is that our meat production is seasonal, susceptible to the environment and has a finite capacity.
-We strive to keep our lead times updated on each product order page.
-We typically only take orders on animals that will be going to butcher within 30 days.
-We take pigs and cows to butcher on a bimonthly schedule, the beef and pork is ready to be invoiced in approximately 3 weeks.
+We strive to keep our lead times updated on each product order page. (it's imperative to order early to ensure availability) We take our animals to butcher four to five times a year.
+Your meat is ready to be invoiced in approximately 3 weeks.
 Once the meat is aged, processed and wrapped we will send you an invoice for the final amount due and schedule a time and date to deliver it.

 Poultry we only butcher quarterly and typically has a longer lead time than beef and pork.

 Once your meat is processed and frozen, we will contact you via email to arrange a delivery time and date.
 It is important that once you pick up your meat you do not leave it in your car to thaw, especially during warmer months.